Click one of the images below to read booklets published for the centenary in 1968 and the 150th anniversary in 2018<

-Goffs Oak Methodist Church is nearly 150 years old, having been established in 1868 on the same site as today.
+Goffs Oak Methodist Church is now 150 years old, having been established in 1868 on the same site as today.
 Over the years, the Church has seen many changes in society, and we are proud that it has represented our community throughout that time.
 Of course, the Church is much more than its buildings: the community of faith has worked diligently to meet the changing needs of the local community.
 There is a real sense of warmth and generosity in the welcome that is to be found there, and the buildings have played a large part in enabling various groups to come together, thus providing a focal point for village life.
 Whilst numbers attending Sunday Worship may have decreased a little, there is no shortfall in real growth which can be witnessed in the commitment to prayer, service and pastoral outreach which exemplifies the life of our Church.

 The story begins in the 1860s, which were years in which the Primitive Methodist Connection was vigorously expanding its evangelising efforts in various rural areas.
 Goffs Oak was then a village with a population of less than 600, but there was a community of farming folk, who deeply cherished the Nonconformist way of religious life, and wanted to do something about it.
 There came into being a small Primitive Methodist "preaching station", and there is mention of a John King arriving on the scene in 1851 from Rede in Suffolk, who was a fervent pioneer in the building of the Church.
 He served as a trustee for 53 years dying at the ripe old age of 98.